 As one of Mexico’s top vacation destinations, you may be wondering “is Playa del Carmen safe”?

 In this article, I break down all you need to know about Playa del Carmen safety, as well as providing a few of my top tips for avoiding trouble.
+Founders of this blog lived in Playa del Carmen for over a year so we will be sharing all our top tips on safety in Playa.

 It’s true that Mexico gets a bad rep, especially in the safety department, but don’t let this stop you from booking your dream getaway!